jfiksel/testthat-starter/README.md

 > devtools::test()
 ```

+### Practice Test Driven Development

+The caeser cipher function has a single test and only enough functionality to pass that test.

+Practice TDD by adding tests one at a time and editing the function code to pass them iteratively.

 ----

 This is an introductory repository to go with an [automated testing in R](http://n-s-f.github.io/talks/rtesting.html#/) talk to JHU biostats computing club on 18 October 2016.